-Notwithstanding Mark's bout of ill health, we have a full slate of holiday programming for you.
-Following our encore presentation of Steyn's serialisation of A Christmas Carol, here is the second of this year's selections for Tales for Our Time.
-On its first airing, Ross Spence, a First Month Founding Member of The Mark Steyn Club from Texas, wrote:
+~Notwithstanding Mark's bout of ill health, we have a full slate of holiday programming for you.
+Of our seasonal Tales for Our Time, Ross Spence, a First Month Founding Member of The Mark Steyn Club from Texas, put it this way:

 Mark,